-The area around the mills became known as Mill Creek.
-By the turn of the century, the town boasted two mills, a blacksmith, a post office, and a general store.
+By the turn of the 20th century, the community of Mill Point boasted two mills, a blacksmith, a post office, and a general store.
 A lumber railroad, built by the Warn Lumber Company, connected the town to virgin timber stands on Cranberry Mountain.
 2

 - Berry, Phil.
 “Places in Time: McNeel Mill & Mill Point.”
 Wonderful West Virginia Magazine Apr.
 2006.
 West Virginia Division of Natural Resources.
 15 Apr.
 2006.

 - Tanner, Drew.
 “Down by the old mill stream.”
 Mountain Times Aug.
 2006: 8-10.